mccright/emerg-call-data-database/README.md

 Consolidate some of the Lincoln County emergency service response data into a simple database.

-# Emergency Call Data SQL Database

-## Starting with the "clean," munged data, transfer it into an SQL database
+### Starting with the "clean," munged data, transfer it into an SQL database
 Because it is available virtually everywhere with a minimum of fuss, I used [SQLite](https://sqlite.org/).

-## Assembled for quick aggregation of Lincoln County, Nebraska Emergency Service Response Data
+#### Assembled for quick aggregation of Lincoln County, Nebraska Emergency Service Response Data

 The "clean," munged data has the layout below: